 Although there are a lot of interesting things to do in Las Vegas, if you want to explore the many surrounding areas, I recommend you hire a rental car in Las Vegas.

 Of course, if you don’t want to drive, you still can enjoy the fabulous hotels in Las Vegas since the city has a good public transportation system.
-You can also visit the Grand Canyon without driving thanks to the many tours that take you to the Grand Canyon from Las Vegas.
+You can also visit the Grand Canyon without driving thanks to the many Grand Canyon tours from Las Vegas.

 However, if you prefer to explore the surroundings of the city on your own, find a cheap car rental in Las Vegas, Nevada.
 I’m sure you won’t regret it!